-To Serve Well Nothing to Be A-hamed Or.
-It is a curjous prob-lem, that of domestic service.
+To Serve Well It is a curious prob-Nothing to Be lem, that of domestic Ashamed Of. lem, that of domestic service.
 It is hard indeed, to understand why women who are obliged to work for their living avoid it so persistently.
-Statistics show that there are today just twice as many household places as there are women willing to fill them ;yet the advantages of domestic service asam there are women willing to fill them; yet the advantages of domestic service seem to be obvious.
-A fairly good servant can readily command wages of \$5 a week, and with the wages goes her board and lodging-much better board and lodging; in a majority of cases, than any factory or industrial worker can hope to purchase for herself out of her scanty earnings.
+Statistics show that there are today just twice as many household places as there are women willing to fill them, yet the advantages of domestic service seem to be obvious.
+A fairly good servant can readily command wages of 85 a week, and with the wages goes her board and lodging-much better board and lodging, in a majority of cases, than any factory or insustrial worker can hope to purchase for herself out of her scanty earnings.
 In the factories and behind the counters of shops there are countiess women who work hard all day for \$20 a month, and out of this sum they have to pay their own up-keep.
-The census showed 4,832,630 wo-men engaged in earning their living, and of these only 1,165,561 are classified as domestic servants.
-Very probably there is an inherent objection fo the designation servant, and yet it is difas domestic servants, very probably there is an inherent objection to the designation servant, and yet it is dif-ficult to see any valid grounds for it.
+The census showed 4.\$32.630 wo-men engaged in earning their living, and of these only 1, 165.561 are classified as domestic servants.
+Very probably there is an inherent objection to the designation servant, and yet it is dif-fuent to see any valid grounds for it.
 We are all servants, and few of us are ashamed of it, so long as we serve faithfully and well and earn the wages we receive.
-But it is not along the Am-erican woman who objects to domestic service.
-It is shown that the same ob-jection obtains among newly arrived immigrants, though the immigration of-ficials say that a few years ago this imigrants, though the immigration of-ficials say that a few years ago this was not so.
-Today, although there are good domestic positions waiting for the young woman imigrants, most of them prefer the sweatshop and the factory, with the atrendant tenement dwelling and poor living.
+But it is not alone the Am-erican woman who objects to domestic service.
+It is shown that the same ob-jection obtains among newly arrived immigrants, though the immigration of-ficials say that a few years ago this was not so.
+Today, although there are good domestic positions waiting for the prefer the sweatshop and the factory, with the attendant tenement dwelling and poor living.

-with the attendant tenement dweining and poor living.
-Must Not Blow In Atlantic City, The Honk Horn where automobiles In that City.
-Are many and pedes-trians are countless, it is proposed to take away from the former the horn that is now such an important part of the chauffeur's out-fit.
+and poor living.
+Must Not Blow In Atlantic City, The Honk Horn where automobiles In that City. are many and pedes-trians are countless, it is proposed to take away from the former the horn that is now such an important part of the chauffeur's out-fit.
 It is urged that this instrument of warning is becoming a really danger-ous nuisance.
 Too many chauffeurs appear to regard it as a relief from all further responsibility.
-They warn the human obstruction ahead of them with a shrill honk-honk and then dash along with undiminished speed.
-They press the valve the pedestrian must do the rest.
-If this warning comes unex-pectedly it is quite apt to throw ner-yous persons into confusion and very possibly cause them to do exactly the wrong thing.
-The level headed chanf-feur is careful not to excite the pedes-tian he desires to puss on the high-way.
+They warn the human obstruction ahead of them with a shrfli honk-honk and then dash along with undiminished speed.
+They theory appears to be that when they press the valve the pedestrian must do the rest.
+If this warning comes upex-pectedly it is quite apt to throw ner-vous persons into confusion and very possibly cause them to do exactly the wrong thing.
+The level headed chauf-four is causeful not to cevite the order. wrong thing.
+The level headed chauf-feur is cargiul not to excite the pedes-trian he desires to pass on the high-way.
 He uses the horn with discre-tion, or not at all.
-With his machine always under control he would much rather take the chance of passing ped-estrians without a startling warning than to run the risk of having them lose control of their reasoning faculties and very possibly plunge into his path-way.
-A careful chauffeur can run his way.
+With his machine tion, or not at all.
+With his machine always under ontrol he would much rather take the chance of passing ped-estrians without a startling warning than to run the risk of having them lose control of their reasoning faculties and very possibly plunge into his path-way.
 A careful chauffeur can run his car about the streets of Cleveland all day and not use the honk-honk once.
-Nor will he-in exercising this com-mendable caution-be obliged to drop %below the legal limit of speed.-Cle-veland Plain Dealer.
+Nor will he-in exercising this com-mendable caution-be obliged to drop Subclow the legal limit of speed.--Cle-veland Plain Dealer.